Causes of World War I: Imperial opportunism

+The construction of the Berlin–Baghdad railway was a contributing factor to the outbreak of war.
+Germany had sought to connect its capital to Baghdad and the Persian Gulf to facilitate economic and military access to the region and the rest of its colonial empire, bypassing the British-controlled Suez Canal and challenged British and Russian interests and influence in the Middle East and Persia.

 The Italo-Turkish War of 1911–1912 was fought between the Ottoman Empire and the Kingdom of Italy in North Africa.
 The war made it clear that no great power still appeared to wish to support the Ottoman Empire, which paved the way for the Balkan Wars.

 The status of Morocco had been guaranteed by international agreement, and when France attempted a great expansion of its influence there without the assent of all other signatories, Germany opposed and prompted the Moroccan Crises: the Tangier Crisis of 1905 and the Agadir Crisis of 1911.
 The intent of German policy was to drive a wedge between the British and French, but in both cases, it produced the opposite effect and Germany was isolated diplomatically, most notably by lacking the support of Italy despite it being in the Triple Alliance.
 The French protectorate over Morocco was established officially in 1912.

 In 1914, however, the African scene was peaceful.
 The continent was almost fully divided up by the imperial powers, with only Liberia and Ethiopia still independent.
 There were no major disputes there pitting any two European powers against each other.